loifloro/qr-code-component/README.md

 ### What I learned

-I learned in this activity how to properly center a div using flex to its parent and margin: auto to its child element.
+I learned in this activity how to properly center a div using grid and place-items: center.

 ```css
 body {